sspickle/instrumentation-projects/README.md

 # instrumentation-projects

+This repo is no longer used by the course, but I'm keeping it here for historical interest.

 A collection of instrumentation projects for PHYS-230.
 Mostly python, but also Arduino, PSoC etc. Hopefully someone will find this useful!

 You can find links to most of the materials [here](README.ipynb).